 In relation to the same fire event, the three insurance companies involved paid the injured parties approximately €40 million in damages and then formalized through a letter their application to recover the damages from both the individual persons charged and their employers, including us.
 The claims for damages amount to approximately €55 million in total, including the claims from the owners of the properties affected and the above-mentioned insurance company claims.
 In relation thereto, AIG Europe Limited, one of the three mentioned insurance companies also brought a suit against the Company, the owner of the building and the Company's subcontractor before the Civil Court of Milan aimed at recovering the damages allegedly caused by the Company's employees.
 Moreover, Assicurazioni Generali joined the proceeding, seeking damages jointly from the Company and one of its subcontractors.
 AIG Europe Limited's request for damages amounts to €187,130, while the request from Assicurazioni Generali to €24.3 million.
 Between December 2018 and April 2019, the parties entered into settlement agreements under which UnipolSai Assicurazioni, in its capacity as insurer to the Company, disbursed the amounts owed by the latter, and they also waived any rights to further litigate the matter.
-Therefore, at the next hearing scheduled to take place on May 14, 2019, the parties are likely to request the dismissal of the proceeding as a whole.
-See "-Business-Legal Proceedings- Prelios SGR S.p.A. - Scarmagno Fire."
-See also Report on Operations for the year ended December 31, 2018 (Section 8 - Update on Legal Proceedings) and Annual Report 2018 (Note n.
+Therefore, at the hearing held on May 14, 2019, the proceedings before the Court of Milan have been discontinued by the parties.

+See "-Business-Legal Proceedings-Prelios SGR S.p.A. -Scarmagno Fire."
+See also Annual Report 2019 (Note n.
 31) for further information.